hustcc/timeago.js/README.md

 timeago().cancel()
 ```

-The input API `render` should be DOM object / array, support pure javascript node and jQuery dom object.
+The input API `render` should be DOM object/array, support pure Javascript, Node, and jQuery DOM object.

-The API `cancel` will clear all the render timer, release all the resource.
+The API `cancel` will clear all the render timers and release all the resources.

-the dom object should has attribute `data-timeago` with date formated string.
+The DOM object should have the attribute `data-timeago` with date formated string.

-**4. localization**
+**4. Localization**

 Default locale is **`en`**, and the library supports `en` and `zh_CN`.